Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Watsonia was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Watsonia was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 The top three ancestry groups are Australian (24.8%), English (24.3%), and Irish (9.8%).
-Some ethnic groups show notable differences: Macedonian is overrepresented at 0.8% in Watsonia compared to the regional figure of 1.1%, Italian stands at 5.1% versus 7.7%, and Croatian remains similar at 0.8%.
+Notably, Macedonian ethnicity is higher in Watsonia than regionally, at 0.8% compared to 1.1%, while Italian and Croatian ethnicities show lower representation: Italian at 5.1% versus 7.7%, and Croatian at 0.8%.

 Frequently Asked Questions - Diversity